0xJackmeister/HTB-Notes/popcorn.md

 LESSON LEARNED:
-- Always use gobuster medium and common
+- Always use gobuster medium and common , do note on this
 - If Creating your own torrent file wont do , just download real one
 - Always check for files especially user home files
 - Update finding files skill / note